NFL’s training-camp changes will present Seahawks with variety of challenges for newcomers and roster construction

 Get ready for an NFL training camp unlike any other.

-The league’s agreement with the players Friday assuring camps will open on time also means a lot of COVID-19-related alterations that will make the run-up to the 2020 regular season different than any the NFL has seen before.
+The league’s agreement with the players Friday, assuring camps will open on time, also means COVID-19-related alterations will make the run-up to the 2020 regular season different than any the NFL has seen.

 The changes start immediately.

-While the Seahawks are scheduled to report on Tuesday, players actually won’t enter the building until Aug.
-1 at the earliest, with four days devoted first to testing (players must have two negative tests, scheduled to be taken Tuesday and Friday) and virtual meetings.
+While the Seahawks are scheduled to report Tuesday, players won’t actually enter the building until Aug.
+1 at the earliest, with four days devoted to testing (players must have two negative tests, scheduled to be taken Tuesday and Friday) and virtual meetings.

 Then comes eight days of strength and conditioning before full practices are allowed for the first time on Aug.
 12 (in helmets and shells only).

-The initial practices, though, will be non-contact-type affairs, with teams not putting on pads until Aug.
-17 at the earliest, essentially creating a 20-day acclimation period before players do any hitting.
+The initial practices will be noncontact affairs, with teams not putting on pads until Aug.
+17 at the earliest, creating a 20-day acclimation period before players do any hitting.

-And there will be no preseason games.
+There will be no preseason games.

-To offset the lack of games, though, teams can hold up to 14 padded practices (initial proposals for this year called for only eight padded practices), and will essentially have four weeks of full practice time before the season begins the second weekend of September (Seattle’s opener is Sept.
-13 at Atlanta).
+To offset the lack of games, teams can hold up to 14 padded practices (initial proposals called for only eight padded practices), and will have four weeks of full practice time before the season begins the second weekend of September.
+The Seahawks’ opener is Sept.
+13 at Atlanta.

-Still, just how the changes to training camp will impact how rosters are formed and teams perform once the regular season begins will be a much-discussed topic.
+Just how the changes to training camp will impact how rosters are formed and teams perform once the regular season begins will be a much-discussed topic.

-To get an expert’s opinion on some things to look for as a most-unique training camp begins to unfold, we consulted with Jim Nagy, who was a scout with the Seahawks from 2013-18 before becoming executive director of the Senior Bowl.
+To get an expert’s opinion on things to look for as a most-unique training camp begins to unfold, we consulted with Jim Nagy, who was a scout with the Seahawks from 2013-18 before becoming executive director of the Senior Bowl.

 Here are four thoughts from Nagy:

-Young players will need some time to simply feel their way around
+Young players will need some time to feel their way around

 The 20-day acclimation period won’t just hopefully assure that players are as healthy and fit as possible before putting on pads but will also give rookies and other players new to the team some needed time to learn their surroundings.

-Typically, teams would have been in the building holding meetings and practicing for roughly two months during the spring as part of each team’s offseason program.
+Typically, teams would have been in the building holding meetings and practicing for roughly two months during the spring as part of the offseason program.

-This year, the offseason program was conducted virtually, and for Seattle’s 25 rookies this week will mark their first time in the VMAC as actual NFL players.
+This year, the offseason program was conducted virtually, and for the Seahawks’ 25 rookies, this week will mark their first time in the VMAC as actual NFL players.

 “I think that gets overlooked, just knowing where you are going,’’ Nagy said.
 “Knowing how to get from where you are living to the facility.
 Where do I get my check every week.
 All the things that guys work through in May and June, not only are they going to have to work out the football stuff, but that other stuff, too, is going to have to get worked out.’’